 Wisconsin knows a thing or two about classic cocktails—our friendly taverns and pubs elevate these beverages to an art form.
 With fresh ingredients, small-batch spirits and a jigger of creativity, bartenders are finding ways to serve up perfection in a glass.
-Here are three can’t-miss destinations for classic Wisconsin cocktails.
+Here a few can’t-miss destinations where you can find some of your favorite drinks.

 Is there a more classic Wisconsin drink than the old fashioned?
 Still, there’s nothing stodgy about the old fashioneds served at Bitters & Bull in Lake Tomahawk.
 After a day of enjoying Oneida County’s trails and lakes, head to this cozy Northwoods pub for some of the most inventive old fashioneds around.
 You’ve got some big choices to make—Bitters & Bull serves up nine variations on this classic drink, including chai & vanilla, maple and tamarind varieties!